 About

-Ioanna Sakellaraki (b.1989) is a Greek visual artist and researcher currently working between Europe and Oceania.
+Ioanna Sakellaraki (b.1989) is a Greek visual artist and researcher currently working between Greece and Australia.
 Her work investigates the relationship between collective cultural memory and fiction.
 Drawing emphasis on the photographic object, process and encounter, she explores the boundaries of a primitive, yet futuristic vision of places and people.
-She is a graduate of Journalism with an MA in Photography from the Royal College of Art in London and an MA in Cultural Studies.
-She currently finalises her PhD.

 press